phptek/silverstripe-advancedcontent/docs/en/api.md

 # Developer API

-The module offers a small but useful public API that allows developers to craft their own custom blocks.
+The module offers a developer API that allows developers to craft their own custom content blocks.
+The types of blocks that are possible are pretty much limitless, but as a starter for 10:

+* Arbitrary CMS configurable ORM queries
+* 3rd party API data
+* Multi-column layouts

 ## Creating a custom block

-All an advanced content block really is, is a `DataObject` subclass that implements `AdvancedContentBlockProvider`.
+An advanced content block isn't just one class, it's a `DataObject` subclass that implements `AdvancedContentBlockProvider` related to an instance of `AdvancedContentBlock`.
+Each "block" is also configurable via YML with 1 or more "Attributes", where an attribute subclasses the abstract `AdvancedContentAttribute` class.
+(See `code/attributes` for pre-configured attributes).

 In addition, a custom block should define a `$singular_name` as a private static (SilverStripe config variable) at which point the block will show in the "Block type" dropdown in the CMS.

 ### Example

-    class MyBlock extends Databject implements AdvancedContentBlockProvider
+    class MyObject extends Databject implements AdvancedContentBlockProvider
     {
         /**
          * @var string